-Mary’s is the best flea market or swap meet in Oklahoma City.
-It’s actually located in Spencer, which is about 1 mile east of the eastern most edge of Oklahoma City.
+Mary’s is one of the best flea market’s in the Heartland.
+It’s located in Spencer, Oklahoma which is about 1 mile east of the easternmost edge of Oklahoma City.
 Here are some scenes from our trip.

 I shouldn’t be such a chicken (ha!) but, I wouldn’t buy eggs to eat at a flea market.
 I grew up eating a lot of brown eggs.
 A lot of our church members lived on farms and gave them to my dad.

 There are always tables and tables full of old tools at Mary’s.
 Sullivan bought a tiny wrench. =)

 He shot the gun into the ground while I was standing there.
 The little girl said, “Did you just shoot that?”
 She was adorable and knew how to play the guitar.

 I don’t think it’s legal to sell military ribbons.
 I think you can only trade them, but I bet you can find a lot for sale at flea markets.